carsonicator/docs-invenio-rdm/docs/preview/index.md

 **Notes and Known Issues**

 - For now, the only available flavour is RDM (Research Data Management).
-In the future, there will be others, for example ILS (Integrated Library System).
+In the future, there will be others such as ILS (Integrated Library System).

 - You may be prompted with `You've downloaded /home/<username>/.cookiecutters/cookiecutter-invenio-rdm before.
 Is it okay to delete and re-download it? [yes]:`.
 Press `[Enter]` in that case.
 This will download the latest cookiecutter template.

-- Some OpenSSL versions display an error message when obtaining random numbers, but this has no incidence (as far as we can tell) on functionality.
-We are investigating a possible solution to raise less eyebrows for appearance sake.
+- Some OpenSSL versions display an error message when obtaining random numbers, but this has no effect (as far as we can tell) on functionality.
+We are investigating possible solutions for the sake of appearance that raise less eyebrows.

 ## Containerize and run your instance

-The project is initialized, we just need to run it.
-Switch to the project directory and do so:
+At this point, the project is initialized; we just need to run it.
+Switch to the project directory and get it started:

 ``` bash
 cd february-release